MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/quickstart.md

 Sometimes, you may want to modify read-only or internal player data from CloudScript.

-You must be very careful to ensure the security of your server-API calls in CloudScript.
+You must be very careful to ensure the security of your server API calls in CloudScript.
 The following code demonstrates modifying a piece of read-only player data from CloudScript safely.

 ```javascript
 function IncrementReadOnlyUserData(args) {